7 Compliance Jobs to Consider for 2026

 Compliance in healthcare is important.
 According to numerous regulations, data that’s handled by healthcare institutions is sensitive and identifiable.
 Losing or leaking this data can lead to serious consequences for the business, institution, or organization.

-The healthcare compliance officer ensures that the medical institution they work at adheres to the laws regarding patient care, data privacy, and operational ethics.
-They must have an in-depth understanding of healthcare-specific laws that revolve around patient data privacy.
+The healthcare compliance officer ensures that the medical institution where they work adheres to laws governing patient care, data privacy, and operational ethics.
+They must have an in-depth understanding of healthcare-specific laws governing patient data privacy.

 Relevant regulations for this role include:

 The obvious institutions that require healthcare compliance officers are hospitals and clinics.
-However, there are numerous businesses that work on developing software and devices for patients and doctors, and they must have personnel trained in healthcare compliance.
+However, numerous businesses develop software and devices for patients and doctors, and they must have personnel trained in healthcare compliance.

-Pharmaceutical companies, health insurance providers, and biotech companies all must adhere to regulations as well.
+Pharmaceutical companies, health insurance providers, and biotech companies must also adhere to regulations.

 Bank compliance officers

 Another compliance job in finance is that of a bank compliance officer.
-Similarly to AML officers, bank compliance officers ensure that financial institutions operate within legal boundaries.
+Similar to AML officers, bank compliance officers ensure that financial institutions operate within legal boundaries.

 Their tasks include ensuring anti-fraud measures, fair lending practices, and adherence to financial reporting standards.
 The majority of their skills should revolve around understanding banking laws and properly auditing and reviewing financial regulations.